Vegan Anzac Biscuits

 How to make vegan Anzac biscuits

-The biscuit dough should be slightly crumbly but buttery and moist.
+The Anzac biscuit dough should be slightly crumbly but buttery and moist.
 You should be able to shape the mixture into balls without it breaking or sticking to your hands.

 For soft and chewy biscuits, bake them for 12 minutes.

-For crunchier golden biscuits (with a chewy centre), bake them for 15-18 minutes or until golden brown.
+For crunchier golden biscuits with a chewy centre, bake them for 15-18 minutes or until golden brown.

-How to store Anzac biscuits
+How to store these biscuits

 More easy vegan cookies